 EAT LOTS OF FRUITS AND VEGGIES AND ESPECIALLY UP YOUR MUSHROOM CONSUMPTION.

 Fruits and vegetables will provide you with the nutrients that your immune system needs.
 A study by the University of Florida found that eating a cooked shiitake mushroom everyday can boost your immunity.
 Mushrooms also have anti-inflammatory properties.

 Remember to regularly wash your hands properly, for at least 20 seconds.
 If you sneeze, sneeze into your elbow and avoid coughing or sneezing on other people.
-Keep surfaces in your home and work nice and clean.
+Keep surfaces nice and clean in your home and work.
 Also when cooking, ensure to cook meats thoroughly.
 All these small actions will generally reduce the risk of catching anything.

 Lastly, if you want to make sure you're as healthy as possible, consider doing health tests at home or getting your microbiome tested.
 It'll tell you if you're absorbing vitamins and nutrients efficiently and what your body needs more or less of so you can get the balance just right personally for you. we have a specially developed range as well to help rebalance your immune system so check that out if you're interested in improving your immunity.

 Sabine Fasching comes from a long line of pharmacists.
 With Sagittamed, she wants to share the knowledge that her family has gathered over generations with others.
 Her goal is to make the world a little healthier with "Healthy Habits".

 She became acquainted with the concept of Healthy Habits many years ago in England, where she lived for a long time.
 Building small, healthy habits into life instead of major changes that are difficult to sustain seemed brilliant to her.
 That's how she started incorporating Healthy Habits into her life, and she's still amazed at how well it works.